Introduction

 The United Nations Secretariat has described that fraud “encompasses any act or omission whereby an individual or entity knowingly misrepresents or conceals a material fact in order to obtain an undue benefit or advantage for himself, herself, itself, or a third party, or to cause another to act to his or her detriment.”
 Fraud offences refer to those under the Fraud (Bailiwick of Guernsey) Law, 2009 or similar legislation elsewhere.

-Examples of commonplace fraud cases include identity theft, which involves stealing personal information in order to impersonate another to further personal aims and phishing, which entails the sending of suspicious emails, sometimes even purporting to be from banks or building societies, with the aim of deceiving people into give out personal information or clicking on malicious links.
-The latter is an example of cybercrime, a prevalent type of fraud which refers to the act of obtaining financial gain through criminal acts which target or use computer devices or networks.
+Examples of commonplace fraud cases include identity theft, which involves stealing personal information in order to impersonate another to further personal aims and phishing, which entails the sending of suspicious emails, sometimes even purporting to be from banks or building societies, with the aim of deceiving people into giving out personal information or clicking on malicious links.
+The latter is an example of cybercrime, which is expanded on in the Cybercrime section below.

 Other examples of fraud include: